 The Future of Transportation Fuels

-The Conversion team is investigating a biorefining process that uses nearly 100% of the carbon in the feedstock for fuel and produces 40-50% higher yields than other biorefining processes.
-The demonstration plant for this project is in production and is expected to begin producing chemicals for bioproducts in the next two to three years.
+The Conversion team investigated a biorefining process that uses nearly 100% of the carbon in the feedstock for fuel and produces 40-50% higher yields than other biorefining processes.
+Research was conducted in the lab, at the ZeaChem demonstration plant, and at outside facilities.

 Learn More About: